marinhero/agenda-maker/README.md

 # Usage

-- Download the latest release
+- Download the latest release.
-- Open a new Terminal
+- Open a new Terminal.
-- Navigate to the folder where you downloaded the release
+- Navigate to the folder where you downloaded the release.
 - Place the CSV file that you want to use to generate the report in the same directory as the downloaded release.
 - Run the binary by typing:
 `./agenda-maker --file=NAMEOFTHEFILE.CSV`

-Example:
+    - Example:
 `./agenda-maker --file=reports.csv`

+- Open the generated Agenda file in Word.
+- Select Unicode(UTF8) as encoding if prompted.
+- Edit with desired style and save as docx.